 The Philippines leads the world in natural disasters.
 In September 2018, Typhoon Mangkhut delivered destruction to the northern Philippines causing 105,000 homeless.
 These areas were heavily damaged in 2013 by Super Typhoon Haiyan and in 2017 Typhoon Vinta.
 Asia America Initiative with our local partners are conducting long-term relief and providing food and water to thousands of affected families.
 We also provide shelter materials, hygiene supplies, medicines and ongoing post-trauma services.

 Asia America Initiative provides medical and food support to disaster survivors, especially in remote villages that are difficult to reach.
 We assist thousands of families, especially children, in desperate need.
 We extend a lifeline through partnerships with courageous volunteers and professionals.
-Our target population in 2019 is an additional 30,000, especially school children.
-We also will distribute large quantities of donated medical, hygiene and education/school supplies.
+Our goal in 2020 is to assist 30,000 adults and children.
+We will continue to distribute donated medical, hygiene. and education/school supplies.